Hellroaring BIC-95150B and BIC-95300B

-No other battery isolator or combiner provides diagnostic information to the user.
+No regular battery isolator or combiner provides diagnostic information to the user.

 How it works:

-The sense terminal is a voltage sensing type.
-When the voltage at the sense terminal rises above the typical no load voltage for a 12 volt battery (about 13.4V), the BIC-75xxx switches ON and the LED is illuminated.
-When the voltage drops below a point just above the typical no load voltage for a 12 Volt battery (about 13.2V), the BIC-75xxx switches OFF and the LED extinguishes.
+The sense input is a voltage sensing type.
+When the voltage, at the sense input (terminal A on the BIC-95150B, or terminal B on the BIC-95300B), rises above the typical no load voltage for a 12 volt battery (about 13.4V), the BIC-95xxx switches ON and the LED is illuminated.
+When the voltage drops below a point just above the typical no load voltage for a 12 Volt battery (about 13.2V), the BIC-95xxx switches OFF and the LED extinguishes.
 (We believe this is the ideal level for most applications.
 However, you can adjust the voltage switching levels by using external resistors in the sense line.)
 A battery voltage will only rise above this point when charge current is available or in extremely cold conditions when fully charged.
 When a battery is fully charged, it may temporarily retain a voltage above this level due to surface charge.
 This is normal and with an understanding of these characteristics, the indications can provide valuable diagnostics information.

 A good battery that is fully charged will retain this surface charge for 5 minutes or more.
 On the other hand, a good battery, that is not fully charged, will not retain this surface charge voltage but for a few seconds.
 The Hellroaring Battery Isolator/Combiners are sensitive to this surface charge which provides valuable information about your battery/charging system.